Don't miss out

 Selecting the right strategic partner

-Implementing a comprehensive technology learning and development program requires flexible, agile, and data-driven change management activities that incorporate and respond to the diverse perspectives within an agency's workforce.
+Implementing a comprehensive technology learning and development program requires flexible, agile, and data-driven change management activities that incorporate and respond to perspectives within an agency's workforce.
 The program also must have strong links to the organizational strategy and mission.
 That means engaging all parts of the agency—not just the IT department and workforce development team.

 To optimize the return on investment when implementing upskilling programs, agencies often recognize the necessity of seeking additional support.
 When requesting proposals for such partnerships, agencies should include these three considerations to ensure the consultant they select can truly deliver the agency's desired outcomes.